MythicRest/rest-sniperfix/README.md

 </p>

 <p align="center">
-This Repo is now Archived.
+This Repository is now Archived.
 </p>